potatoQi/potatoQi/README.md

 ### I'm a **Computer Science and Technology** student from the 2022 class at **Chongqing University**! 🎓

 🔍 **Areas of Interest:**
+- Embodied AI 🤖
+- Memory-Augmented Neural Networks 🧠
 - Distributed Optimization Algorithms 🌐
-- Embodied AI / Deep Reinforcement Learning 🧠

-🎵 **Hobbies:**
-- Playing the Piano 🎹
-- Long-Distance Running 🏃‍♂️
-- Studying Mathematics 📚

 I believe that great progress in academia comes from open conversations and sharing ideas. 💬 If you have any thoughts, suggestions, or different views on my work, I’d love to hear from you! 🌟